 Years ago, I discovered three documents with relatively complete lists of births for the city of Providence, Rhode Island, for the years 1866, 1867, and 1868.
 I’ve already created Providence’s baby name rankings for 1866 and 1867 using the first two documents, and today (finally!)
 I’ve got the third set of rankings for you.

 1,762 babies were born in Providence in 1868, by my count.
 According to the introduction of the document I’m using a source, however, the total number is 1,866.
 I don’t know how to account for this discrepancy.

-1,457 of these babies (707 girls and 750 boys) had names that were registered with the government at the time of publication.
-The other 176 babies got blank spaces.
+1,617 of these babies (791 girls and 826 boys) had names that were known at the time of publication.
+The other 145 babies got blank spaces.
 Either their names hadn’t been registered yet, or they hadn’t been named yet, or perhaps these babies died young and never received a name.

-234 unique names (123 girl names and 108 boy names) were shared among these 1,457 babies.
+284 unique names (143 girl names and 141 boy names) were shared among these 1,617 babies.

-Now, on to the names…
+And now, on to the names!